open-estuary/appbenchmark/apps/network/README.md

 - `./run_test.sh` to perform benchmark test on client side

 ### Test Results
-- Getting test result from result directory.
+- Get test result from result directory.

 ## <a name="3">Others</a>